November 26, 2024 - 3 min read

 • It is not recommended that you do this on an instance that has already federated, as this will "Break Federation".
 The time to setup a WebFinger is when you are first setting up an instance.

-• You will need access to your webhosting and have knowledge of how to configure a redirect on it
+• You will need access to your webhosting and have knowledge of how to create a redirect with code or server configuration.

-• You will need a host that allows you to change this setting such as FediHost
+• You will need a Mastodon host that allows you to change this setting such as FediHost

 Steps

-Let's have a look at how Consultatron would like @social.consultatron.com to be shortened to @consultatron.com.
 There aren't many steps to setting up WebFingers, but the timing and need for accuracy makes this somewhat unforgiving.
+Let's have a look at how Consultatron would handle shortening @m.consultatron.com to @consultatron.com.

 Change Mastodon Domain Variables